Plantar fasciitis surgery

 Diagnosis

-Dr. DiNucci will examine your foot, evaluate symptoms and may order imaging tests like X-rays or ultrasounds to exclude other causes of heel pain for diagnosing plantar fasciitis.
-He uses up-to-date diagnostic methods to identify the origin and extent of plantar fascia injury.
+One of our Doctors will examine your foot, evaluate symptoms and may order imaging tests like X-rays or ultrasounds to determine the root cause of your heel pain.
+We use the latest diagnostic methods to identify the origin and extent of plantar fascia injury.

 Treatment

-At Arizona Foot, we always start with conservative, non-surgical plantar fasciitis treatment near me whenever possible.
+At the Foot & Ankle Center of Arizona, we always start with conservative, non-surgical plantar fasciitis treatment near me whenever possible.
 This can include:

 • Resting and avoiding activities that aggravate the condition